 Lean manufacturing systems were created by the Toyota Production system in Japan in the 1990s.
 They encompass five steps that aim to eliminate waste in a manufacturing process, leading to better customer value and reduced costs.

-While Lean methodology has been around for decades, how to apply these principles to manufacturing in 2021 are new.
-Manufacturing faces an increasingly difficult landscape, especially in the wake of global disruption brought about by COVID-19.
-Learn more about how Lean methodology can be implemented in 2021 and beyond.
+While Lean methodology has been around for decades, how to apply these principles to manufacturing are new.
+Manufacturing faces an increasingly difficult landscape.
+Learn more about how Lean methodology can be implemented.

 What Are the Five Lean Manufacturing Principles?